-2.4 Levels of autonomy open to educational institutions - schools, local authorities, school maintainers, etc. - within the system
+2.4 Levels of autonomy open to educational institutions - schools, local authorities, school maintainers, etc. - within the system the Effectiveness of Resource Use in Schools (School Resources Review).

 Eurydice 2.7 Administration and governance at central and/or regional level